department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 | Surviving spouse with one or more children | 20,692 |
 | Children of survivors | 12,587 |

-### Survivor Benefit Plan (SBP) or Minimum Income Widow (MIW) annuity limitatation
+### Survivor Benefit Plan (SBP) or Minimum Income Widow (MIW) annuity limitation

 An annuity is a fixed sum of money paid to the plan's beneficiary each year.
-If you're part of a Section 306 Survivor Benefit Plan (sometimes called a "minimum income widow"), we'll pay you up to <b>$9,078</b> each year.
+If you're part of a Section 306 Survivor Benefit Plan (also called the “minimum income widow” provision), we'll pay you up to <strong>$9,078</strong> each year.

 ------
 <span id="old-law"></span>